 2.3 (a) Are any fisheries permitted to operate on salmon stocks that are below its reference point (e.g. Conservation Limits)?
 If so, (b) how many such fisheries are there and (c) what approach is taken to managing them that still promotes stock rebuilding?
 (Max 200 words)

 (Reference: Section 2.7 of the Fisheries Guidelines)

 A) Yes.
-A number of Indigenous fisheries and recreational fisheries, as well as a Labrador resident subsistence fishery, are permitted on stocks that are below the LRPs.
+A number of Indigenous fisheries and recreational fisheries, as well as a Labrador resident subsistence fishery, are permitted on stocks that are below their limit reference points (LRPs).